 1. Create Entertaining Content

 Consistently producing quality content from day one will give you a powerful reputation.
 Keep your viewers interested in what you will do next.
-Do not be negligent.
 Set aside time to plan out future streams.
 Talk to people who will give you honest feedback for advice on how to improve your content and strive to do better every time you get in front of that camera.
-Once you have good content, you need to sell it well.

 2. Use Quality Equipment

-You don’t need to invest in top of the line equipment (though it is always a good idea to reinvest in your channel as you begin to earn).
-You do need to have tools that show you are serious about producing high-quality visuals and audio.
+While you don’t need to invest in top-of-the-line equipment, you do need to have streaming tools that show you are serious about producing high-quality visuals and audio.
 People will leave your channel right away if you are lagging, have poor video, or have problems with your sound.

 3. Promote Your Stream on Socials